geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateControlMetadataASCAssessment.md

 <br>    *For this scenario:*
 <br>    Copy the template (_FeatureName_Template.json_) file and paste it in the same ControlConfigurationExt folder.
 Rename and save it as StorageExt.json for this scenario.

-    > Precautionary Note: Make sure the file name i.e. FeatureNameExt.json is in Pascal case.
+    > Note: Make sure the file name i.e. FeatureNameExt.json is in Pascal case.

 2. Copy the control metadata from the control array you wish to customize from the Built-in control JSON file (in this case - Storage.json) located in the ConfigurationProvider/ControlConfigurations folder and paste it in the FeatureNameExt.json file (in this case - StorageExt.json).